Ukraine: Belarus says military drills with Russia will continue | DW | 20.02.2022

 The defense ministry of Belarus announced that military exercises with Russian forces would be extended past their planned end date this Sunday.

-Belarusian officials said the drills would continue due to "an increase in military activity" near the borders of Russia and Belarus and the ongoing escalation in rebel-controlled Donbass in Ukraine.
+Belarusian officials said the drills would continue due to "an increase in military activity" near the borders of Russia and Belarus and the "escalating situation" in rebel-controlled Donbass in Ukraine.

 "The presidents of Belarus and Russia decided to continue inspections of the readiness of Union State forces," defense minister Victor Khrenin said in a statement, referring to the union of Russia and Belarus.